-New Sprint 'Unlimited, My Way' and 'My All-In' plans detailed in leaked document [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+New Sprint 'Unlimited, My Way' and 'My All-In' plans detailed in leaked document [UPDATED]Alex Wagner - Editorial Director of News and Content

 It feels like it's been a while since we've seen any major plan changes at Sprint, but according to a newly-leaked document, that may soon change.
 A purported Sprint internal document has been sent to Phone Arena that shows that the Now Network may be prepping a new type of family share plan.
 Heavy data users need not fret, though, because the leaked doc shows that unlimited data will still be included with the new offerings, unlike the shared plans that are available from AT&T and Verizon.

 The first new plan detailed in this leak is dubbed "Unlimited, My Way."
 This offering includes unlimited talk and text, and while access for the first line is priced at $50 per month, that rate goes down by $10 for additional lines, dropping all the way to $20 for lines 4-10.
 Customers can then add either 1GB of data per line for $20 per month or unlimited on-network data for $30 per month (roaming data limited to 100MB).
 Basic phone customers can get unlimited data for an additional $10 per month.
 Subscribers will also purportedly have the option of adding 1GB of mobile hotspot use for another $10 per month.

 Customers that are only interested in an individual plan also reportedly have a new option headed their way.
 Referred to as the "My All-in plan," the offering will include unlimited talk, text, data and 5GB of mobile hotspot use for $110 per month.
 It's worth noting, though, that the My All-in plan apparently can't be used with a monthly discount.